How to buy the best TV

 Article 6 of 7

 Hisense is the number one TV brand in China ahead of LG and Samsung and it's making a splash here, too, with attractive, affordable TVs that don't look out of place next to stunners from Sony and Panasonic.
-Here we look at its 2018 range, so you can learn more about this newer brand
+Here we look at what's new this year from this newer brand

 Hisense's UK range is smaller than most, but there's still plenty of choice, from the super-cheap 4K A6250UK range all the way to the more expensive (but still cheaper than rival sets) U7A TVs.